jerryjappinen/Servant/site/pages/get-started/pages.md

 # Pages

-Each text document in your site's folder will be shown as a page on your site. **Just creating a new `.txt` file will result in a new page**, but you can also write files in [HTML](HTML), [Textile](textile), [Markdown](text-and-markdown), [Wiki markup](wiki-markup), RST, [PHP](PHP), HAML, [Twig](twig) or Jade.
-Phew!
+Each text document in your site's `pages/` folder will be shown as a page on your site. **Just creating a new `.txt` file will result in a new page**, but you can also write files in other formats like [HTML](/technical-docs/template-formats/HTML), [Markdown](/technical-docs/template-formats/text-and-markdown), [PHP](/technical-docs/template-formats/PHP), or [HAML](/technical-docs/template-formats/twig).

 All files are converted and served to your users as HTML automatically.
 For example, your site's folder could look like this:

-##### sites/my-site/
+##### servant/
+	site/
+		pages/
 			about.txt
 			documentation.textile
 			examples.php
 			features.html
 			get-started.md
+		template/
+		theme/

 Pages can contain things like titles, subtitles, lists, links and images.
-[Themes](templates-and-themes) will change the look of these elements, so your pages can look very different if you choose a new theme.
+The [theme](theme) will decide the look of these elements on the final site.

 ## Links & images

 Pointing to other documents with links, or adding images to a page is really easy.
-Different formats allow you to write links and images in different ways, but the URLs work the same way for every page.
-Here are some examples in [Markdown](text-and-markdown).
+Defining links and images can be done in different ways depending on the file format, but the URLs always work in the same way.

+Here are some examples in [Markdown](/technical-docs/template-formats/text-and-markdown).

 ### Relative URLs